-- Investment by the applicant in variety testing and seed production.
+- Investment by the applicant in variety testing and seed production;

-- Diversity among suppliers.
+- Diversity among suppliers;

-- The diversity of regions where the variety will be marketed.
+- The diversity of regions where the variety will be marketed;

-- Track record as a CIMMYT collaborator.
+- Track record of the applicant as a CIMMYT collaborator; and

 - The relative importance of a variety for the variety portfolio or success of an applicant.